 Our people and culture are critical to our mission of 'making a sustainable future possible together'.
-We strive to provide a workplace where our value of 'Stronger Together' is upheld, where our employees have a positive employee experience, feel engaged and are part of our growth and success as a business.
+We strive to provide a workplace where our employees have a positive employee experience, feel engaged, included and are part of our growth and success as a business.
 'Stronger Together' speaks to the strength and resilience of our highly capable workforce and the resilience that our business achieves by leveraging inclusion from the diversity of experience, background, education and perspective.